This post contains affiliate links. Read the full disclosure here.

 You can easily make these lemon cookies dairy free and gluten free, so they’re the perfect cookie to make if you have food allergies!

-Why You'll Love These Soft Lemon Cookies
+Why You’ll Love My Soft Lemon Cookies

 • You can make these lemon cookies from scratch in just 20 minutes!